hdpe/mailsling/README.md

 * Rips "sign up" messages out of an AWS SQS queue
 * Parses recipient data from these
 * De-dups recipients into a MySQL database, maintaining their subscription state here
-* Subscribes any new recipients to a MailChimp list
+* Subscribes the recipients to one or more MailChimp lists

 ## Messages